andygock/realclock/README.md

 ## Keep server time accurate

-On Ubuntu 22.04, you can use `chronyd` to keep the server time accurate.
+On Debian and Ubuntu, you can use `chronyd` to keep the server time accurate.
 Install it with:

     apt install chrony